enriquepablo/nlproject/docs/bnf.rst

     THEN : "then"

-A rule consists of 2 sets of sentences, the conditions and the consecuences.
+A rule consists of 2 sets of statements, the conditions and the consecuences.
-Conditions and consecuences are, mainly, facts (though they can be other types of sentences, as we shall be seeing below).
+Conditions and consecuences are, mainly, facts (though they can be other types of statements, as we shall be seeing below).
 Atomic facts (facts that are asserted on their own, outside of rules) can match the conditions of rules, and, when all conditions in a rule are matched, its consecuences are automatically (atomically) added to the kb.